jasonthorpebuchanan/jasonthorpebuchanan.github.io/_posts/concerts-with-my-music/2026/2026-4-10-Overdrive.md

   - premiere
 ---

-April 9 & 10, 2026, NYC: [Switch~ Ensemble] as ensemble-in-residence at the Overdrive Festival will perform selections from <em>GRIDS</em> for quartet and audiovisual processing system, alongisde works by Tobias Fandel, Itzá García, and more.
+April 9 & 10, 2026, NYC: [Switch~ Ensemble] as ensemble-in-residence at the Overdrive Festival will perform selections from <em>GRIDS</em> for quartet and audiovisual processing system, alongisde works by Kitty Xiao, Tobias Fandel, Itzá García, Louis Goldford, and more.